FrancesCoronel/personal-website-v3/_portfolio/2016-11-18-product-studio.md

 ## Features

-Introducing “Most-Discussed” on the New York Times app.
+Introducing "Most-Discussed" on the New York Times app.
 Here, you can see articles ranked by the number of comments, with curated comments from different perspectives.
 The user photos invite comments from more diverse users by showing that this is an inclusive environment.